katelynkimmulgrew/mermaid/README.md

 ## Research

 * (1 pt) Integrate visual Effects
-&nbsp;&nbsp; This incorparates javascript and CSS3 to create animation or effects when things are clicked.
+ This incorparates javascript and CSS3 to create animation or effects when things are clicked.
 It can make a button look 3D for example, or can make a button move when hovered over.
 This is good to make the website user friendly and welcoming.
 I will be using CSS3 mostly.

-* (1 pt) Concatenation and minification of CSS and Javascript Files ** What is it?
-** Any theoretical underpinnings worth mentioning?
-** Why use it?
-** List of possible candidate modules or solutions
+* (1 pt) Concatenation and minification of CSS and Javascript Files Concatenation and minification of CSS and Javascript files happens when you get rid of all newlines and condense each of the files into a .min file.
+Machines don't need reader-friendly newlines, so this allows your program to run faster without any cost.
+There are many minifiers out there.
+For javascript files I will probably use JSMin, and for CSS perhaps YUI Compressor.

 * (3 pt) Integrate user authentification
-&nbsp;&nbsp; This allows for the site to have authorized users as well as public users.
+This allows for the site to have authorized users as well as public users.
+I want this for my site so I can regulate submissions to the suggestions list and so the suggestions list is not public.
+I will use TLS/SSL.
+I will use the node modules passport, passport-local, passport-local-mongoose, and express-session.
+I will use a flag in order to determine which user is the administrator.
-** What is it?
-** Any theoretical underpinnings worth mentioning?
-** Why use it?
-** List of possible candidate modules or solutions

-* (1 pt) Use a CSS framework throughout site, customize ** What is it?
-** Any theoretical underpinnings worth mentioning?
-** Why use it?
-** List of possible candidate modules or solutions
+* (1 pt) Use a CSS framework throughout site, customize This is the use of an already built CSS file to gain some features easily without having to build from the ground up.
+Often this means linking to a given css file.
+This is user friendly.
+In addition, it is easy to customize, so your website can still look individual.
+I will be using bootstrap.

 * (2 pt) Client side form validation
-** What is it?
-** Any theoretical underpinnings worth mentioning?
-** Why use it?
-** List of possible candidate modules or solutions
+This prevents users from entering harmful code into forms.
+It controls what kind of input can be entered.
+This is good for my website because I don't want it to crash or be compromised.
+For this I will use javascript and html.